sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 *Return value:* [`GlueWindow`](#classes-gluewindow)

-*Note that the returned instance of `GlueWindow` should not be used to interact with the Glue42 window until the [`HandleWindowReady`](#classes-gluewindow-handlewindowready) event has been raised (i.e., the window registration is complete).*
+*Note that the returned instance of `GlueWindow` shouldn't be used to interact with the Glue42 window until the [`HandleWindowReady`](#classes-gluewindow-handlewindowready) event has been raised (i.e., the window registration is complete).*

 #### RegisterGlueWindowWithSettings